spack/spack/lib/spack/docs/build_systems/pythonpackage.rst

    python_requires='>=2.7,!=3.0.*,!=3.1.*,!=3.2.*,!=3.3.*'

-More commonly, you will find a version check at the top of the file:
+You may also find a version check at the top of the file:

 .. code-block:: python